streamlit/docs/content/develop/concepts/architecture/threading.md

             page_code = f.read()
         ui_state = eval(page_code)
         self.conn.send_ui_state(ui_state)
-        # on the other end of WebSocket connection, frontend receives the state and updates UI
+        # on the other end of WebSocket connection,
+        # frontend receives the state and updates UI

 StreamlitServer().listen()
 ```

-## `missing ScriptRunContext!` warning or `streamlit.errors.NoSessionContext` error
+## `missing ScriptRunContext!` or `streamlit.errors.NoSessionContext`

 Since you are reading this page, chances are that you have already noticed such messages.

 Many Streamlit APIs, including `st.session_state` and multiple builtin widgets, expect themselves to run on a ScriptThread.
 Such APIs are typically related to per-session or per-page-run internal states.

 In a happy scenario, such code finds the `ScriptRunContext` object attached to the current thread (like in the illustriial code above).
-But when such Streamlit APIs find no `ScriptRunContext` in the current thread, they have to issue such warnings or errors.
+But when such Streamlit APIs couldn't, they issue such warnings or errors.

 ## Custom threads

-An effective mitigation to delay, is to create threads and let them do things concurrently.
+An effective mitigation to delay, is to create threads and let them work concurrently.
 This works especially well with IO-heavy operations like remote query or data load.

 But due to the reasons you read by far, interacting with Streamlit code from your thread can be quirky.
 In this sectionn we introduce 2 patterns to